Striking workers question whether UAW leaders can be trusted

 As talks fell apart last weekend, GM said it offered pay raises, and $7 billion worth of U.S. factory investments resulting in 5,400 new positions.
 The company also said it offered higher profit sharing, “nationally leading” health benefits and an $8,000 payment to each worker upon ratification.

-In addition, GM proposed new products to replace work at two of four U.S. factories that it intends to close, preserving some jobs — a major issue for the union.
+In addition, GM proposed new products to replace work at two of four U.S. factories that it intends to close, preserving some jobs.
 It pledged to build a new all-electric pickup truck at a factory in Detroit and open an electric vehicle battery plant in Lordstown, Ohio.

 Gary Chaison, a retired professor of industrial relations at Clark University in Massachusetts, said the strike is a mystery to him because GM’s offers appear to be decent.
 He said the work stoppage may be less about the contract and more about showing members the union is on their side.
 It also helps with organizing workers at nonunion auto plants, he said.

-Note: This story has been corrected to fix the misspelled last name of Toledo worker Phil Cuthbertson.
-Associated Press Writer John Seewer in Toledo, Ohio, contributed to this report.